 Anyone who would like to volunteer their time at school, on a field trip, or any activity that involves our students, MUST complete an on line course provided by Catholic Mutual Group, “Safe Haven.”

 THIS TRAINING IS MANDATED AND A PROOF OF CERTIFICATE MUST BE PRESENTED TO THE SCHOOL OFFICE BEFORE YOU MAY VOLUNTEER TO PARTICIPATE IN ANY SCHOOL EVENTS/FUNCTIONS WHERE CHILDREN ARE PRESENT.
 This training must be renewed EVERY 3 years.

 This course is free and must be accessed at a computer.
 Please see the instructions below.
+The training consists of a 3 part video series with 3 short quizzes at the end of each video.
 The course takes about 1 hour to complete.
 You can stop at any time and resume where you left off.
 All staff have already completed the course, so if you have any questions, they may be able to assist you.